Business-improvement.eu

 Lean manufacturing is all about making the “value stream” as big as it can be, so that the company concerned is spending all its time on creating added value for its customers.
 Other activities are regarded as waste.
 The more processing steps there are in a production process or supply chain, the more sources of waste can be minimized!

-Ton Aerdts is director of Blom Consultancy.
-His firm is advising and supporting companies during process improvement trajectories with techniques as Lean Manufacturing, Six Sigma and Total Productive Maintenance.
+Ton Aerdts is director of a consultancy.
+He advises and supports companies during process improvement trajectories.
+He often applies techniques such as Lean Manufacturing, Six Sigma and Total Productive Maintenance.

-According to Aerdts, lean manufacturing used to have quite a negative connotation about ten years ago.
+According to Aerdts, about 15 years ago lean manufacturing used to have quite a negative connotation in the EU.

 'Lean equals mean, that’s what people in Europe thought about it.
 Because of its strong emphasis on reducing waste, Lean was associated with reorganizations and redundancies.
 In the US however, Lean was often prescribed as compulsory.
-As American companies often have European counterparts, lean thinking has sort of slipped in by the back door, particularly in supply chains.
+American companies often have European counterparts.
+That way, lean thinking has sort of slipped in by the back door in the EU, particularly in supply chains.
 The more parties and production steps are involved, the more sources of waste can be addressed.
 When an assembly plant embraces lean manufacturing, their suppliers will naturally follow.'

-Efficiency is another factor which contributes to the increasing attention for Lean in the EU.
-'Many companies have just gone through major reorganizations, and don’t want to hire new employees immediately.
-Their first priority is improving efficiency.'
+Efficiency is another factor which contributes to the increasing attention for Lean.
+'Many companies have gone through major reorganizations, and don’t want to hire new employees immediately.
+Their first priority is improving the efficiency.'

 Design of a Lean assembly line at Eaton Automotive